ceticamarco/datum/docs/map.md

 - `size_t map_size(map)`: returns map size (i.e., the number of elements);
 - `size_t map_capacity(map)`: returns map capacity (i.e., map total size).

-As you can see by the previous function signatures, most methods that operate on the `Map` data type return a custom type called `map_result_t` which is defined as follows:
+As you can see from the previous function signatures, most methods that operate on the `Map` data type return a custom type called `map_result_t` which is defined as follows: